 What Is the Fear of Criticism and Judgment?

 As humans, we have an innate need to belong and be accepted.

-And because of this, we place a lot of importance on what other people think or say about us.
+And because of this, we care a lot about what other people will think or say about us.

 From an early age, we learn that what we say or how we behave can have an impact on our relationship with others and how they perceive us.

 For example, if we’re praised for doing well in school or helping others, we learn that these are actions that people tend to value.